P.L. Light Expert Articles: Everything You Need To Know About Voltage For Your Grow Light Installation

 • It will typically be 480/277V or 600/347V

-• This is also depending on your facility design and transformers used
+• This also depends on your facility design and the transformers used

 Single Phase supply: